msbnewman/MagpieLab/README.md

 To run the unit tests on your code, use this command in your VSCode terminal:
 > <code>gradle test</code>

+All of the autograder tests will run, one after the other.
+The "test suite" is this list of tests.
+You can scroll up through the test suite output to view each individual test, whether you passed or failed, and if you failed, which input caused your test to fail.

 ## Magpie0: Project Setup
 Open a Terminal window on your computer.
 Navigate to your APCS directory on your desktop.